Liveness Detection: Definition and Use in Compliance

 Presentation Attack Detection (PAD) is the ISO term for what most vendors call liveness detection.
 PAD is technically broader: it covers any attempt to defeat a biometric system using an artificial or altered biometric sample.
 A silicone fingerprint and a printed face photo are both presentation attacks.
 Liveness detection specifically addresses the face biometric component during remote onboarding and re-verification.

 Face match is the verification step that follows liveness.
 Once the system is satisfied a real person is present, it compares the live image to the photo in the submitted identity document.
 A system can pass liveness while failing face match (the person is real but isn't who they claim to be) or fail liveness while presenting a genuine document (genuine customer, poor lighting conditions).
 Both checks must pass for the session to have meaningful assurance value.
+Document authenticity checks work the same way: a liveness check without document verification confirms a real person is present but not who that person is, and neither alone satisfies the control requirement.

 Deepfake fraud is the most active threat vector against liveness systems today.
 A deepfake is an AI-generated or AI-manipulated video that replaces one person's likeness with another's.
 The distinction from earlier spoofing attacks is that deepfakes can be produced in near-real time and may have no detectable artifacts at standard camera resolutions.
-Defending against deepfakes requires liveness vendors to update their models continuously, not just at annual procurement review cycles.
+Defending against them requires vendors to update their models continuously, not just at annual procurement review cycles.

 Where does the term come from?